jakobjassmann/pond_project/README.md

 ```
 data/
   |- climate-data/                      - Climate data for supplementary figures and analyses.
-  |- drone_data/                        - Placeholder folder for the drone RGB imagery, DSMs and surface water predictions
+  |- drone_data/                        - Placeholder folder(s) for the drone RGB imagery, DSMs and surface water predictions
   |- planet_data/                       - Placeholder folder for the Planet satellite imagery used in Figure 1 for the background.
   |- pond_polys/                        - Placeholder folder for the pond polygon geometries
-  |- training_data/                     - Vector/raster source files for the stratifications tested (BIOWIDE and Derek)
+  |- training_data/                     - Placeholder folder for the pixel training data used to determine the bcc thresholds.
-  |- training_polygons/                 - Pixel centre coordinated and extracted predictor values for the model training
+  |- training_polygons/                 - Manually annotated polygons used to generate the training data (above).
-  |- web_data/                          - Variogram samples for predictor variables
+  |- web_data/                          - Placeholder folder for the the TMS web tiles generated for the Web-GIS.
 docs/                                   - HTML and Java-Script code for the Web-GIS
 gis/                                    - QGIS projects for annotations and visualisation
 scripts/